geoffrey-tan/smoke-counter/README.md

 smokecounter

-For demo purposes, the PHP scripts are re-writen in JavaScript and connection to the database is removed.
-Original files are in the [src](./src/index.php) folder.
+Original files are in the [src/php/](./src/php/index.php) folder.

+Demo is refactored with Gatsby + Redux.